hfoley/SynapseLoadV2/README.md

 # Synapse Load Solution - V2
-This solution contains code to help build the components of an Azure Synapse Analytics including some metadata driven extract and load pipelines.
-This solution contains PowerShell, SQL scripts, and json files to build out all the components below.
+This solution contains code to help build the components of an Azure Synapse Analytics environment including metadata tables and some metadata driven extract and load pipelines.
+This solution contains PowerShell, SQL scripts, and json files to build out all the components listed below.

 The architecture of the solution diagrammed below.